Sasheer Zamata: Early life

-Zamata, who is of African American heritage, is the daughter of American parents, Ivory Steward and Henry Moore, a lieutenant colonel in the US Air Force.
+Zamata, who is of African American heritage, is the daughter of American parents Ivory Steward and Henry Moore, a lieutenant colonel in the US Air Force.
 She was born in Okinawa, Japan, because of her father's military career.
 She is the great-granddaughter of Leroy Washington Mahon, a formerly enslaved man who founded the town of Fargo, Arkansas.

 Zamata was raised in Indianapolis, Indiana.
 She is a graduate of Pike High School.
 She stated her parents named her after the alien flower-like crystal called the "Sahsheer" from the Star Trek episode "By Any Other Name".

+Zamata was a member of the volleyball team at Pike High School and her coach rewarded the team with a trip to ComedySportz Indianapolis, which hosts improv performances.
+Her mother, Ivory Steward, has said, "That's where I think Sasheer got bit by this comedic bug."
+That encounter led to weekend workshops to learn about improvisation techniques.

 She attended the University of Virginia, and graduated with a Bachelor of Arts degree.
 Zamata was a founding member of the university's long-form improv comedy troupe, Amuse Bouche.
 While a student at UVA, she participated in the Disney College Program for one semester, working as a character friend to Buzz Lightyear.